 What is Dental Amalgam?

 Dental amalgam is a mix of metal (also known as an alloy) that is made by combining mercury, silver, tin, copper, and sometimes other metallic elements.
-When your dentist determines that you have a cavity in a tooth, he or she will tell you that you need a filling.
-But what exactly will your dentist use to fill the hole after the decay has been removed?
-Dental amalgam is the most widely used and researched material for fillings.
+When your Dr. Covington or Dr. DuRant determines that you have a cavity in a tooth, she or he will tell you that you need a filling.
+But what exactly will our dentists use to fill the hole after the decay has been removed?
+In the past, dental amalgam has been the most widely used and researched material for fillings.
 It has been used to restore the teeth of more than 100 million Americans over the past 150 years.
+While there are still situational where amalgam is the best choice, composite material is now the industry standard.

 Why is amalgam a good choice?